Last Updated: Jun 14, 2018

 But if you're up to the challenge (or should we ask your wallet) then let's dive into the official minimum and recommended hardware requirements for the Rift and Vive.
 After that we'll get into how to choose the best components for VR.

-Official VR Requirements
+Official PC VR Hardware Requirements

 The official “recommended” hardware specs for the Oculus Rift as listed on their website are as follows: